GithubUserAccountAmazing/ShortScript/README.md

 For example, this is how ShortScript transforms a basic JavaScript code that uses comments, blank lines, and good formatting:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/105183376/235229706-9de3705f-ba5a-4d35-8626-2312593540dc.png" />
 </p>

+## Why use this

+AI apps need prompts to generate output.
+Prompts have a character limit based on the app and the language model.
+For example, ChatGPT can process up to 500 words or 4,000 characters.
+If you go over the limit, the app may stop working or show an error.
+ShortScript can help you optimize your code for AI prompting by making it shorter and clearer.
+This can prevent character limit issues and improve AI output.

 ## How to Use